LizzMancilla/mongo_graphql_react/README.md

 }
 ```

-b.
+3b.
 Refresh *Front UI* and it should show a new row that contains test product data

 4.
 a.
 Lets modify test product, execute this mutation in *Graphql UI*